Frequently asked questions

 What are the best fishing options for children?

-Trout fly fishing in the lochs near Edinburgh is fairly consistent and is a good introductory day to fly fishing for junior anglers.
+Trout fishing in the lochs near Edinburgh is fairly consistent and makes a good introduction to fly fishing for junior anglers.
 Other good options are perch and pike fishing between May and October in Argyll and pike fishing in Perthshire in July.

 Should I bring my own kit?